 For deep and thick roots, you should water the lawn deeply, but infrequently.
 In heavier clay soils this could be perhaps once a week in the summer.
-Sandy soils can need twice a week.
+Sandy soils can need watering up to twice a week.
 If you’re looking for a way to help manage clay or sandy soils, check out our Aerify PLUS and our Nature’s Magic.